adattudos/GettingCleaningDataCourseProject/README.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+## The Tidy Data Set

+* Abstract: Tidy Data Set based on the Human Activity Recognition Data Set processed as instructed in the Course Project description
+* Number of Instances: 180
+* Number of Attributes: 88

+### Data Set Information

+The Tidy Data Set has been created using run_analysis.R script by
+* Merging the training and the test sets to create one data set.
+* Extracting only the measurements on the mean and standard deviation for each measurement.
+* Using descriptive activity names to name the activities in the data set
+* Appropriately labeling the data set with descriptive variable names.
+* Creating the second, independent Tidy Data Set with the average of each variable for each activity and each subject.

+Therefore the Tidy Data Set consitst of the mean and standard deviation measurement of the Human Activity Recognition Data Set aggregated for each activity and each subject using the mean function.

+### For each record it is provided:

+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial Angular velocity from the gyroscope.
+* A 561-feature vector with time and frequency domain variables.
+* Its activity label.
+* An identifier of the subject who carried out the experiment.

+### The Tidy Data Set includes the following files

+* 'README.md': This file
+* 'CodeBook.md': Shows information about the variables used on the feature vector.
+* 'run_analysis.R': R script which can reproduce tidy.txt step by step.

+## References

+* Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012